Sylkpac/Github/README.md

 _**git add .**_

-*It prepares these files to be included in the next version of your project.
+*It prepares _all_ changed files to be included in the next version of your project.

 Commit the Changes:

 _**git commit -m "Updated README for Git workflow tutorial"**_

 *This command creates a new commit in your local repository, capturing the staged changes.
-The -m "<message>" argument is required to provide a descriptive commit message for tracking project history.
+The -m "message" argument is required to provide a descriptive commit message for tracking project history.

 ### 3. Create and Switch to a New Branch
 Create a Branch: Create a new branch for your changes.
 Let’s name it feature/git-tutorial: